-The material specification must comply with the one detailed below for the roll cage and must have a minimum diameter or side length, of 25mm.
+The material specification must comply with the one detailed below (see 5.3.2) for the roll cage and must have a minimum diameter or side length, of 25mm.

 Note: It is permissible, and even recommended, to fit additional struts to the cage.